These pests are accurately described as squash vine borers (SVB) because their larvae most often attack squash plants.

 8. Diatomaceous Earth (DE)

-Therefore, sprinkle DE around the base of plants.
+Therefore, sprinkle DE around the base of the plants.
 You should also use it to dust the entire plant.

 9. Aluminum Foil Wrap